ahmedbadawy4/llm-pii-shield/deploy/helm/README.md

 # PII Shield Helm Chart

-Quick-start for running the gateway on a local Kubernetes cluster with persistence and optional ingress/monitoring.
+Quick-start for running the gateway on a local Kubernetes cluster with persistence, Prometheus, and Grafana.

 ## Prerequisites
 - Kubernetes cluster (local kind/minikube/microk8s)
 - Helm 3
 - Container image available to the cluster (set `image.repository`/`tag` in `values.yaml`)
-- If using ServiceMonitor, Prometheus Operator must be installed.

 ## Install (basic, no ingress)
 ```bash